 DESIGN EARTH is a research practice, founded by Rania Ghosn and El Hadi Jazairy in 2010.
 Their work engages the medium of the speculative architectural project to make public the climate crisis.
 DESIGN EARTH are recipients of the United States Artist Fellowship, Architectural League Prize for Young Architects + Designers, Boghossian Foundation Prize, and ACSA Faculty Design Awards for outstanding work in architecture and related environmental design fields as a critical endeavor.

 Ghosn and Jazairy are authors of Geographies of Trash (2015); Geostories: Another Architecture for the Environment (3nd ed.
-2022), and The Planet After Geoengineering (2021).
-They both hold Doctor of Design degrees from the Harvard Graduate School of Design, where they were founding editors of the journal New Geographies and editors respectively of Landscapes of Energy and Scales of the Earth.
+2022), The Planet After Geoengineering (2021), and the forthcoming Climate Inheritance (2023).

 Jazairy (Algeria, b.
-1970) is Associate Professor of Architecture at the University of Michigan and Director of Master of Urban Design degree program.
+1970) is Associate Professor of Architecture at the University of Michigan and Director of the Master of Urban Design degree program.